USEPA/WNTR/documentation/morph.rst

 The following example performs network skeletonization on Net6
 and compares system pressure using the original and skeletonized networks.
-The example starts by creating a water network model for Net6 and then skeletonizing it using a using a pipe diameter threshold of 12 inches.
+The example starts by creating a water network model for Net6, listing the number of network components (e.g., 3356 nodes, 3892 links), and then skeletonizing it using a using a pipe diameter threshold of 12 inches.
 The skeletonization procedure reduces the number of nodes in the network from approximately 3000 to approximately 1000 (:numref:`fig-skel-example`).